heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 - **Based on the `ETag` header**: allows a `304 Not Modified` to be returned if content is unchanged for the version/hash of the given entity.

-Both can be used at the same time to improve the performance of the system.

 ##### Based on the `Last-Modified` header

 With HTTP, the validation model can be implemented with the following headers:

-- `Cache-Control`: specifies directives for caching mechanisms in both requests and responses.
 - `Last-Modified`: indicates the date and time at which the origin server believes the selected representation was last modified.
 - `If-Modified-Since`: allows a `304 Not Modified` to be returned if content is